cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewaySettings.go.md

 - *Type:* *string

-UUID of certificate to be used for interception.
+Specify the UUID of the certificate used for interception.

-Certificate must be available (previously called 'active') on the edge.
-A nil UUID will indicate the Cloudflare Root CA should be used.
+Ensure the certificate is available at the edge(previously called 'active').
+A nil UUID directs Cloudflare to use the Root CA.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_settings#id ZeroTrustGatewaySettings#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_settings#id ZeroTrustGatewaySettings#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.